 Now that the kids are out of the house and there are no more clocks to punch, it’s time to pick up those hobbies and interests you’ve been putting off for decades.
 But it’s been so long.
 Are your interests still, well, interesting?

-This is the beauty of the retirement lifestyle.
-You don’t have to be particularly economical with your downtime, giving you the freedom to unearth long dormant passions or to simply venture to new hobbies for retired men.
+For many men, this is the beauty of the retirement lifestyle.
+You don’t have to be particularly economical with your downtime, giving you the freedom to unearth long-dormant passions or to simply explore new hobbies.

-Pick up the Guitar
+3. Learn the Guitar

 Not only is learning the guitar pretty simple, but some of the most popular songs of the 20th century were composed with just three chords, which you can learn here.

-If tending to the garden doesn’t seem particularly appealing, then consider this.
-Gardening is the most basic form of self-sufficiency that doubles as a form of low-key exercise.
+If tending to the garden doesn’t seem particularly appealing, then consider this: Gardening is the most basic form of self-sufficiency that doubles as a form of low-key exercise.
 You know how woodworking allows you to say “I built that," gardening lets you say “I grew that.”

-Restoring a Classic Car
+7. Restoring a Classic Car

-Since classic cars are more mechanical in construction, restoring them is quite simple relative to fixing up newer models, although it does take a toll on your time, money, and patience.
-But after it’s all done, you could have the satisfaction of a restored Porsche 911 sitting in your driveway.
+Since classic cars are more mechanical in construction, restoring them is quite simple relative to fixing up newer models.
+It can take a toll on your time, money, and patience, but after it’s all done, you'll have the satisfaction of a restored Porsche 911 sitting in your driveway.